1901 Carlisle Indians football team: Schedule

-Season summary
+Game summaries

 Week 4: vs. Dickinson

 Despite the 16 to 11 Carlisle victory, The Dickinsonian called it "the greatest day in the football history of Dickinson."

 Week 9: at Michigan

 The national champion Michigan Wolverines defeated the Carlisle Indians, 22–0, in a game played at Bennett Park in Detroit on November 2.
 The game was watched by a crowd of 8,000 spectators that included China's Minister to the United States, Wu Ting-Fan, occupying a box with former United States Secretary of War, Russell A. Alger.

 Week 13: at Columbia

 The Columbia Lions rolled up their largest score of the season, defeating the Indians 40 to 12.
 It was 40 to 0 until the final five minutes.
 Starring in the contest was Columbia's backfield of Bill Morley, Harold Weekes, Dick Smith, and Chauncey L. Berrien.